MahdiaAhmadi/Basketball-counter-app/README.md

-# Basketball-counter-app
-This app count the number of players and Guests.
+You can see this app by clicking the following link: